madoar/angular-archwizard/README.md

   </ng-template>
 </aw-wizard-step>
 ```

-Be aware, that you can only use `[awWizardStepSymbol]` together with Angular 4 or later, because `ng-template` was introduced in Angular 4.

 ### \[awOptionalStep\]
 If you need to define an optional step, that doesn't need to be done to continue to the next steps, you can define an optional step